-I am so excited that summer is coming up!!
-We have a ton of plans to go out and camping with friends and family!
-However it is important to note that the warm weather doesn’t make the best situation for some foods.
+We have a ton of plans every year to go out and camping with friends and family!
+However, it is important to note that the warmer weather doesn’t make the best situation for some foods.
 To prevent foodborne bacteria, here are some food safety tips for campsite cooking.
-(I am included affiliatnes links for products related to this subject)

 Food Saftey Tips for Campsite Cooking:

-- Have a food thermometer handy.
+Use a food thermometer handy.
 If you are cooking any type of meat or poultry on a campfire, you will need to know when it is done.
 To determine when the food is safe to eat, always have a food thermometer handy.
 Digital thermometers work the best since they are designed to register the temperature of the food in the probe tip.
-Beef should be cooked until it reads 160 degree, chicken breasts until it reads 170 degrees, chicken legs and thighs until it reads 180 degrees, pork until it reads 160 degrees and hot dogs until it reads 165 degrees.
+Beef should be cooked until it reads 160 degree, chicken breasts until it reads 170 degrees, chicken legs, and thighs until it reads 180 degrees, pork until it reads 160 degrees and hot dogs until it reads 165 degrees.
+Now one of my favorite treats is this thermometer -> here.
+The outside cover has a cheat sheet on it with these degrees and types of meat on it!

 Does your family have any campsite cooking traditions they do?